 Litecoin Price Today (LTC/USD) – Live Chart & Analysis

 Track the live Litecoin price with our real-time LTC/USD chart.
-Often referred to as “the silver to Bitcoin’s gold,” Litecoin is one of the oldest and most established cryptocurrencies, offering faster and cheaper transactions than Bitcoin.
-With the landmark approval of the first spot Litecoin ETF in 2025 and the upcoming LitVM smart-contract layer, LTC is entering a new era of utility and institutional access.
-Below you’ll find comprehensive analysis, verified historical data, key statistics, and expert insights on investing in Litecoin.
+Often referred to as “the silver to Bitcoin’s gold,” Litecoin is one of the oldest and most established cryptocurrencies, with over 14 years of continuous operation since its launch in October 2011.
+It offers faster and cheaper transactions than Bitcoin, a clear commodity classification from the CFTC, and a US spot ETF approved in 2025.
+The 2026 Iran war and broader crypto market downturn have pushed LTC below $55, but the upcoming LitVM smart-contract layer and the next halving in 2027 provide two distinct catalysts on the horizon.
+Below you will find comprehensive analysis, verified historical data, key statistics, and expert insights on investing in Litecoin.

 Live Litecoin Price Chart